k4kfh/rapidharness-to-e3series-importer/README.md

 3. **Automatic build:**
    - GitHub Actions will automatically trigger
-   - The workflow builds `FromToConverter.exe` on Windows
+   - The workflow builds `RapidHarnessToE3SeriesImporter.exe` on Windows
    - The executable is automatically attached to the release
    - Users can download it from the Releases page